MicrosoftDocs/powerbi-docs/powerbi-docs/admin/service-premium-install-gen2-app.md

     * **Authentication method** - Select your authentication method.
 The default authentication method is *OAuth2*.

     * **Privacy level setting for this data source** - Select *Organizational*.
 This setting enables app access to all the data sources in your organization.
-If you select any other setting, the app will not work.
+If you select any other setting, the app won't work.

     >[!NOTE]
     >*ExtensionDataSourceKind* and *ExtensionDataSourcePath* are internal fields related to the app's connector.
 Do not change the values of these fields.